apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/startup/docker.en.md

 **Notice**

-* If you want to import external jar packages, whose directory is supposed to volume to /opt/shardingsphere-proxy/ext-lib.
+* If you need to import external jar packages (such as MySQL/openGauss JDBC driver, custom algorithm, etc.), you may bind mount a volume to `/opt/shardingsphere-proxy/ext-lib`.

 ## Access ShardingSphere-Proxy